The Conundrum of Banking

 As you may have discerned by now, Deposit Deflation sings the praises of regulated banking.
 It’s an extraordinarily powerful and socially useful mechanism.

 But can banking have an exploitative aspect?
 Please allow for some understatement and underdevelopment in this introductory piece, as we’ll address redlining, TBTF, signature fraud and the capitalization of human enslavement in time.
-Banks take real world ownership of the products of human labor, capital, engineering and the natural gifts of the earth, and pay in paper.
+Banks take real world ownership of the products of human labor, capital, engineering and the natural gifts of the earth, and pay in digital promises.
 Interests and fees expand autonomically; the money of account is destroyed in the process of repayment, and banking can slip the bonds of regulation, rendering individuals, institutions and governments, in Frederick Soddy’s biblical invocation, hewers of wood and carriers of water for the financial interests.

 That is the basis for the historic and tribal injunctions against usury, at the heart of the conflicts among the major religions.
 Compound interest — autonomic indebtedness — engenders blood-and-soil nativism, the scapegoating of tribes, repudiation, banishment, revolution and murder.